fletchjp/MERG-Arduino-Software/TestTasks/Readme.md

 There is now a new version of TaskManagerIO 1.4.0 with changes to the interface for scheduling tasks.
 I am now experimenting with this.

+I am now constructing versions of some of these codes using PlatformIO.

 ## simpleTasks

 This is from the TaskManagerIO example routines and runs on a Pico.